Lisbon-You’ll Earn Your Wine

 Hotel Britania Art Deco – Lisbon Heritage Collection (Avenida) → total steal.
 Perfectly located on the edge of everything but just far enough from the chaos.

 One street over → the café-filled Rua Augusta, with terraces, shade trees, and an old-school Lisbon vibe.
-Big rooms, warm service, and real charm.
-Highly recommend this one.
+Most big European cities have a similar main drag for t-shirts etc..
+This one is a good one,

-Compared to Barcelona, Lisbon feels more subtle — a little more rural even in the city.
-Portugal’s slower rhythm hasn’t disappeared, and I like it.
+Compared to Barcelona, Lisbon feels like the older brother-a little more calm.
+I like it.
 A lot.

-AWESOME Bike Tour → top-tier.
-You’ll see far more than on foot, cover serious ground, and catch jaw-dropping views from multiple hilltops.
-Our guide was excellent — one of the best tours we’ve taken anywhere.
+AWESOME Bike Tour → We will do this first.
+Its really top-tier.
+We saw far more than on foot, covered serious ground, and caught jaw-dropping views from city hilltops.
+Our guide was most excellent-one of the best tours we’ve taken anywhere.

 Alfama → the city’s oldest neighborhood, full of narrow lanes, tiled facades, and the sound of Fado music drifting from cafés.
-Take public transport or join a guided walking tour to get the most out of it.
+We’ll get one of the street tours- many are done for tips only and are really good.
+We will hit the easy button with public transport to get there.

 🍴 Bite Test

-We stuck to small, local spots — simple, fresh, and delicious.
+We stuck to small, local spots-simple, fresh, and delicious.
+We will do the same.

 Lunch – Zé da Mouraria → as authentic as it gets.
 Feels like you’re eating in someone’s house.
-Chaotic, loud, wonderful.
+Chaotic, loud, crazeballs.

 Dinner – Grelha do Carmo → authentic, tucked away, and easy to miss if you’re not looking.
-Big portions, great flavors.
+Huge plates, tasty stuff

 Dinner – Cervejaria Liberdade → pricier pick, but excellent seafood.
 If you want something upscale, this one delivers.

 Drinks – SEEN Sky Bar → amazing skyline views and stylish vibes.
-Grab a drink, take in the sunset, and soak up the city.
+Let’s grab a drink, take in the sunset, and soak up the city.
 Just a three-minute walk from our hotel.

 🚋 The Getting-Around Bit